 5. Plan Extra Time for Closing Accounts

 “Thankfully, the process of closing an account is much easier,” laughs Deann.
 “If you have your bill in front of you, you should have all the necessary information.
-Just be aware that nothing happens instantaneously.
+Just be aware that nothing happens instantly.
 It normally takes about 2 days for the utility to close an account, but depending on the utility and its priorities, it can take longer.”

 6. Enjoy Worry-free Utility Account Management